 Why employers need a single point of access to their benefits ecosystem.

 This is where care navigation comes into play.
 Among the barrage of point solutions that were pitched to me regularly, care navigation was the only system uniquely equipped to move the needle for employers.
 Why?
-Because care navigation is not just another point solution, it is a platform that guides employees to the support they need, when they need it.
-Smarter clinical navigation serves as the front door to the broader healthcare ecosystem, guiding healthcare decisions through a clinician-led lens and ensuring employees are educated on the value of the benefits being offered to them.
+Because patient navigation is not just another point solution, it is a platform that guides employees to the support they need, when they need it.
+Smarter clinical navigation serves as the front door to the broader healthcare ecosystem, simplifying healthcare and guiding health decisions through a clinician-led lens and ensuring employees are educated on the value of the benefits being offered to them.

 It would be understandable to lose “care navigation” in the abyss of emails sent to consultants from vendors, but it would be a mistake.
 Three-fourths of consultants say that independent navigation specialists are best at providing care navigation services when compared to insurance companies and healthcare providers.
 And, a vast majority (90%) say that companies offering employees a single point of access to their benefits demonstrate meaningful savings on claims costs.